A city in mourning: The day after in Trier | DW | 02.12.2020

 It lasted just four minutes as a man plowed his car into unsuspecting pedestrians.
 Five people were left dead.
 The city of Trier in western Germany is in a state of shock.
 People are asking: "Why?"

-For around fifteen years, Hülskamp has been working as an emergency counselor, supporting people who have experienced a sudden fatality in the family.
+For about 15 years, Hülskamp has been working as an emergency counselor, supporting people who have experienced a sudden fatality in the family.

 After the funeral, he checked his messages.
 There was one from a colleague: "I phoned her back and she described what had happened.She told me all emergency counselors were requested to make their way to the center of town, the municipal theater."